gersys/AI_Dept_2022_AD_Classification/README.md

 This repository contains a simple method to learn AD classification model With help of the well know Pytorch framework, it supports CUDA accelerated operations and plug-and-play on previous works.
+(you need to prepare cortical thickness data first)

 Get Ready